 While exploring the city’s landmarks, they need to be aware that the huge wandering population decreases after dark, and leaves dangerous streets susceptible to thieves and lawbreakers.

 In case you are a vigilant and watchful person, who manifests self-esteem, there is no reason to worry about your well-being and you can enjoy your holiday in Medellin.

 - Visas - For most nationalities, a visa is not necessary when coming to Colombia, as a tourist and stay less than 90 days.
-On the other hand, there are countries whose citizens need to acquire a visa before they enter Columbia.
+On the other hand, there are countries whose citizens need to acquire a visa before they enter Colombia.
 Your passport must be valid during your stay here.

 - Currency - The local currency is the Colombian Peso and it is advisable to exchange your money since US dollars and Euros are rarely accepted.
 Credit cards are used here, but not to that extent as in other more developed countries.
 In case you need to use an ATM, those found in a shopping mall or large superstores are more secure than those on the street because there is a risk that somebody will rob you.

 - Weather - The 'City of everlasting spring' is the nickname for Medellin due to its climate.
 The weather is quite mild with an average temperature that ranges from 15 to 30 degrees C. Humidity is comfortable and cool air comes from the mountains surrounding Medellin.
 This provides Medellin with the perfect climate.

 - Airports - José María Córdova International Airport located in Rionegro is the airport that is used when coming to Medellin.
 Other airports which can be used as an alternative if you decide to come to Colombia are El Dorado International Airport, José María Córdova International Airport, and Rafael Núñez International Airport with non-stop flights to many places.

-- Travel Insurance - Columbia is a country where accidents can happen, in terms of luggage lost or theft, so what you need to have when coming here is travel insurance that will cover not only medical problems but any kind of loss of personal belongings.
+- Travel Insurance - Colombia is a country where accidents can happen, in terms of luggage lost or theft, so what you need to have when coming here is travel insurance that will cover not only medical problems but any kind of loss of personal belongings.